PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

 is your job to ensure blatant documentation defects are caught early and before they cause any major issues.

-First, all methods, classes, and modules should have a proper explanation of the input parameters, the return, and what happens in between.
-In Python, documentation strings (docstrings) link documentation with methods, classes, and modules.
-There are several ways to format docstrings, but none are any better than the others.
-One popular format is the reStructuredText (reST) format, which uses Sphinx to generate the documentation.
+The first comments to check for are the documentation of all methods, classes, and modules, ensuring they properly explain the input parameter(s), return value(s), and what happens in between.
+In Python, documentation strings (docstrings) link documentation frameworks with methods, classes, and modules.
+There are several ways to format docstrings depending on the kind of automatic documentation framework being used.
+Regardless of the tool used, ensure that the comments conform to the required format required by the automatic documentation framework.
+One popular format is reStructuredText (reST), which uses Sphinx to generate the documentation.
 This is the same tool used to generate this book.
+The following example demonstrates how reST can be utilized.

 .. code:: python